AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 workflow.
 Additionally, it also has a dynamic on-screen feedback to keep the users informed of their operation throughout the interaction.
 If you can type fast, OH can get your contact management tasks done faster than traditional mouse-based apps.

-## Target Audience
+## Purpose of this Guide

 The user guide is mainly intended for secretaries of a large tech firm.
-We assumed that they will have some experience in typing but is unfamiliar with **Command Line Interface (CLI)** and other technical details.

-## Purpose of this Guide
+The program is managed almost entirely by commands from keyboard, so a moderately fast typing speed is necessary to be efficient with it.
+Experience in a command based program is not necessary and is explained in this document.

 The primary purpose of the user guide is to quickly help novice users to familiarize with the keyboard-based environment and learn how to use the basic function of the app.
 The secondary purpose is to provide a fast way for the experienced users